CodyFlame/CodyFire/README.md

 #### What does custom error means?

 You may define your own custom errors, globally or for each request.
-`onError` block contains `NetworkError` object with `StatusCode` enum and an error description, so that description you could change to whatever you want for any error code.
+`onError` block contains `NetworkError` object with `StatusCode` enum, an error description, and a raw response `Data`.
+Error description you could change to whatever you want for any error code.
 By default there are already defined some good descriptions for common errors.

 Let's take a look how we can use powerful `onError` block